 - a.
 The Fund for American Studies summer study abroad programs in democracy and development. - b.
-The Washington Internship Program administered by the Department of Humanities which offers internships in legislative, executive, and intelligence agencies. - c.
+The 1/c Summer Internship Program administered by the Department of Humanities which offers internships in legislative, executive, and intelligence agencies. - c.
 Capstone opportunities, including Advanced Research Projects, Advanced Studies, and Senior Thesis options.